 And you get to see t-shirts like this.

 There’s nothing better to me than walking through the night market, eating spicy papaya salad, drinking a massive Chiang and people watching.
-Trying to find the best green curry or pad thai and seeing all of the awful, lovable cover bands is the pinnacle of Thailand.
+Trying to find the best green curry or pad thai and seeing all of the awful, lovable cover bands is the pinnacle of Chiang Mai.

 Top 3 Temples